VenkatachalamG/IT_Topics/SQL/SQL Conditionals.md

 SELECT name, price FROM products
 WHERE price BETWEEN 1000 AND 3000;

--- Students with marks between 70 and 90
-SELECT name, marks FROM students
+-- Alternate of BETWEEN operator is to use Comparison Operators SELECT name, marks FROM students
-WHERE marks BETWEEN 70 AND 90;
+WHERE marks >=70 AND marks <= 90;
 </code></pre>

 <hr>